Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and

 Finally, due to my use of the RWZ formalism, the code can only model perturbations of a non-spinning black hole.
 For perturbations of spinning black holes it is natural to turn to the Teukolsky formalism \cite{Teukolsky:1973ha}.
-Unfortunately, the approached developed by Hopper to accelerated the convergence of the source integral may not apply here \cite{Hopper:2017iyq}.
+Unfortunately, the approach developed by Hopper to accelerate the convergence of the source integral may not apply here \cite{Hopper:2017iyq}.
 Instead the integration-by-parts method of Whittall and Barack \cite{Whittall:2023xjp} could be employed to achieve the same goal of increasing the rate of convergence of the source integral.
+Alternatively, the Sasaki-Namura approach could be pursued and has been shown to be effective for unbound sources \cite{Silva:2023cer, Yin:2025kls}.
 Calculation of either radiative or conservative SF results for orbits about a Kerr black hole would enable comparisons with the latest PM results with spinning particles, e.g., \cite{Jakobsen:2023hig}.